 4. Fund a real news outlet.
 The Guardian, The New York Times, numerous blogs.
 Take your pick.
 These are the publications holding the Trump administration to account.
 If you’re reading them and not paying anything you need to consider what worth you put on real reporting as opposed to fake news.

 5. Be open minded and get informed.
 There are two sides to every story.
 Remember that wall?
 It’s already part built so someone started it without inciting global protest.
 That policy not to let immigrants in?
 Australia has been at it for years without much of an international outcry.
 Wondering where that list of countries on the travel ban came from.
 Oh yes, it was Obama’s Terrorist Travel Prevention Act.
-Perspective is important if we want true justice.
+Perspective and education is important if we want true justice.

 8. Avoid giving public figures you don’t like the publicity they crave.
 I’ve been watching Donald Trump’s Twitter following steadily creeping up over the last few weeks.
 While the followers may not all be supporters, the numbers do help validate his views, at least to himself.
+And it validates his account to the algorithm.

 9. Respect the views and ideas of others especially when it comes to addressing the problems.
 I struggle with this a lot, in relation to changing ideologies about causes of social injustice, but also in the face of solutions that may seem hypocritical, facile or ineffective.
 Trying to do something is better than nothing.
 We don’t always get to the right solution straight away but the process is important.
 And we should applaud anyone brave enough to put their head above the parapet.